prosyslab/flip/C/README.md

 |   └─ failing                          <- Results for approximated oracle with F_90 (Table 7)
 |
 ├─ aggregation                          <- Results for different aggregation schemes (Table 8)
-|   ├─ passing                          <- Results for Flip with P_max scheme
+|   ├─ passing                          <- Results for Flex with P_max scheme
 |   |
-|   └─ failing                          <- Results for Flip with F_avg scheme
+|   └─ failing                          <- Results for Flex with F_avg scheme
 |
 ├─ passing                              <- Results for impact analysis of P_pass (Table 9)
 |